Kerry Wood: 1999–2003

 In 2003, Wood set career highs with 266 strikeouts, 14 wins (as part of a 14–11 record), a 3.20 ERA, and two shutouts.
 He threw the fastest fastball in the majors among starters, averaging 95.4 miles per hour.
 He also walked 100 batters and surrendered 24 home runs, also career highs, but was selected as a National League All-Star and helped lead the Cubs to the playoffs as one half of "Chicago Heat" along with fellow pitcher Mark Prior.

 Wood earned two wins in the Divisional Series against the Atlanta Braves and was the starter in Game 3 of the 2003 National League Championship Series, which the Cubs won in extra innings.
 However, the Cubs lost in seven games to the eventual World Series champion Florida Marlins.
 In the decisive Game 7, Wood hit the first home run by a pitcher in an NLCS game since another Cub, Rick Sutcliffe, did so in Game 1 in 1984.
 However, the Marlins won the game 9-6.
 Wood was the losing pitcher and the Cubs were eliminated.

 2004–2006

 Wood went 8-9 during the 2004 season and was sidelined for nearly two months with a strained triceps.
 In 2005, Wood continued to struggle.
 On August 31, 2005, Wood underwent surgery and missed the remainder of the season.
-During Spring training in 2006, Wood suffered several injuries which required an additional surgery (on his knee).
+During spring training in 2006, Wood suffered several injuries that required an additional surgery (on his knee).
 On May 18, 2006, Wood returned to the Cubs' pitching rotation when he started and lost a home game against the Washington Nationals.
-In June, Wood returned to the DL with a sore shoulder.
-The following month, the Cubs announced that Wood had sustained a partially torn rotator cuff which was likely to keep him from pitching again for the rest of the year.
+In June, Wood returned to the disabled list (DL) with a sore shoulder.
+The following month, the Cubs announced that Wood had sustained a partially torn rotator cuff, which was likely to keep him from pitching again for the rest of the year.
 At the end of the 2006 season, the Cubs exercised their option on Wood's contract and bought out the remaining $13M.